hootsa/tms-interview/README.md

 ## Tasks

-1. **Star Wars Film Cards:** Modify the GraphQL query below to fetch the necessary content from the headless WordPress.
+1. **Star Wars Film Cards:** Modify the GraphQL query below to fetch the necessary content from the API.

    ```graphql
    # Example GraphQL Query